computer-lab/computerlab.io/source/_posts/deploying-headless-wordpress-on-gcp.md

 To deploy frontend code changes: `gcloud beta app deploy --no-cache frontend/app.yaml`

-To deploy database changes (including ACF/CPT changes): `use the db-migrate-pro UI or CLI`

 To deploy WordPress code changes: `gcloud app deploy wordpress/app.yaml`

+To deploy database changes: `use the db-migrate-pro UI or CLI`

 It would be cool to set up continuous integration / continuous deployment to perform these steps automatically upon code pushes, perhaps to different staging